oletizi/avi-docs/src/site/backup-the-configuration/index.md

 ---
-title: CLI: Back Up the Configuration
+title: CLI&#58; Back Up the Configuration
 layout: default
 ---
 The Avi Controller maintains a local database to store its configuration information.
 This includes all configuration related to tenants, virtual services, pools, policies and accounts.
 The Controller configuration can be exported as a JSON file.
 The JSON file provides a backup for the Controller.
 Portions of a Controller's exported configuration also can be migrated into the configurations of other Controllers.